 Passwords are a fact of modern life.
 They are especially important for internet banking to ensure we can correctly identify you during the login process.

-- Bank staff don’t need to know your password and should never ask for it
+- never telling anyone your password or NetGuard card details, including bank staff – they don’t need to know your password and should never ask for it.

-- Change your password immediately if you suspect that somebody has seen you enter it
+- changing your password immediately if you think someone has seen you enter it.

 Want more advice about passwords?